-This module will familiarize principals with hiring best practices utilizing TeacherMatch to ultimately improve student outcomes.
-Participants will be exposed to a variety of data in order to make informed hiring decisions on order to be equipped to hire the most qualified available applicants.
-Principals will participate in a mock resume selection activity to expose them to further expose them to hiring best practices.
+This module will familiarize principals with multiple components of human resources including hiring best practices and Family and Medical Act procedures.
+Participants will be exposed to a variety of data in order to make informed hiring decisions in order to be equipped to hire the most qualified available applicants.
+Principals will participate in a mock resume selection activity to further expose them to recruitment and retention best practices.